 '''

 import library

 read csv from

-https://priscilla.fitped.eu/data/pandas/space_titanic.csv
+https://priscilla.fitped.eu/data/pandas/space titanic.csv

+explore the dataset

 '''

 Load the data from space_titanic.csv.
 Examine the data in the dataset and find out what percentage of passengers travel in cryo-sleep.
 Round the result to whole numbers.